pra-y/Linux-commands/README.md

 62. Check disk utilization --> du -h <folder_name>
 63. How to check filesystem available and disk space allocated --> df -h
 ## System INFO
-64. CHeck cpu/core/thread info of machine --> lscpu && arch
+64. Check cpu/core/thread info of machine --> lscpu && arch
 65. how to see list of storage devices, disk partition --> lsblk
 66. See OS name of linux server --> uname -a && cat /etc/os-release
 ## Process Management